octobercms/docs/cms-ajax.md

     <form onsubmit="$(this).request('onProcess'); return false;">
         ...

 The second attribute of the `request()` method is the options object.
 You can use any option and method compatible with the [jQuery AJAX function](http://api.jquery.com/jQuery.ajax/).
-The following options are specific for the October framework:
+The following options are specific for the OctoberCMS framework:

 Option | Description
 ------------- | -------------